 - using a custom portal implemented on a VM.

-(Aspera and Globus GridFTP are primarily intended for bulk transfers; e.g. in 1Tb+ range, and require some additional setup.)
+(Globus GridFTP is primarily intended for bulk transfers; e.g. in 1Tb+ range, and requires additional setup.)

 (The three access categories are mutually exclusive.).